rajdeepf1/Capstone-Project/README.md

 # Pizza Singh <img src="https://uxwing.com/wp-content/themes/uxwing/download/food-and-drinks/pizza-icon.png" alt="drawing" width="28"/>

-Singh's Pizza is a regional pizza maker located in the suburbs of a metropolitan city like New Delhi.
+Singh's Pizza is a regional pizza maker located in the suburbs of a metropolitan city like Toronto.
 Singh's Pizza strives to serve healthy, speciality pizzas and side dishes.
 We offer a wide spectrum of competitive pricing.
 We target customers like commuters and workers who lack the time or ability to prepare a meal.

 # Team (Cross section group 2)